keesiemeijer/github-pages-code-reference/README.md

 ```

 ## Deploy the Generated Code Reference
-Deploy your reference to GitHup pages after you've generated the [JSON files](#generate-the-code-reference).
+Deploy your reference to GitHub pages after you've generated the [JSON files](#generate-the-code-reference).

 **NOTE** Check before deploying if the [settings in the package.json](#code-reference-settings) file were correct before generating the reference.